This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Crystallised ginger: sprinkle with chopped crystallised ginger for a pretty decoration, if wished.
+Crystallised ginger: sprinkle with chopped crystallised ginger for a pretty decoration, if desired.

 An unusual cake batter